 At the beginning of January 2006, while media carried on to portray Michael Jackson’s apparent fluffy life, splinted between marriage invitations and shopping binge, his middle eastern advisors were actively looking for solutions to close the loop around useless meetings and related postponements that seemed very much an excuse to drive MJ to the point of no return: bankruptcy.

-Bahrain-based financial adviser Ahmed Al Khan and Omni representatives were principally responsible for the restructuring of financial aspects on behalf of the various Jackson entities involved in the transaction.
+Bahrain-based financial adviser Ahmed Al Khan and Omni representatives were principally responsible for restructuring financial aspects on behalf of the various Jackson entities involved in the transaction.
 Five groups expressed interest in getting into business with Michael Jackson: Cerberus, Cheyne Capital, Citigroup Global Markets, Goldman Sachs, and Fortress.

-After the previous tentative of refinancing and sale collapsed with Dubai’s own government company Istithmar, due to Sony’s objections, Fortress, with the right of last offer condition, blocked a proposed deal with UK-based Cheyne Capital in early January 2006.
+After the previous tentative of refinancing and sale collapsed with Dubai’s own government company Istithmar, due to Sony’s objections, Fortress blocked a proposed deal with UK-based Cheyne Capital with the right of last offer condition in early January 2006.

 Mr. Zu’bi, with two other MJ’s financial representatives, Gaynell Lenoir and Frank Correa of Omni, met with Fortress and Sony at Sony headquarter in New York.
 On that occasion, they concluded that there was a need for New York counsel to be brought in on the borrower side.
 There when White & Case, came in.

-Villiers Terblanche, of White & Case LPP, described during a deposition of Sony people inappropriate behavior that was still around while he got his initial debriefing of the transaction.
+Villiers Terblanche, of White & Case LPP, described during deposition of Sony people’s inappropriate behavior that was still around while he got his initial debriefing of the transaction.
 Sony people at different points, came in to pick up their bags and their documents, so they had to stop the meeting.
 During the deposition, Attorney Terblanche felt to point out this: “Can I just point out, I don’t think, I may be wrong about this, but I don’t think the original financing, meaning the old Bank of America financing, was with Mr. Jackson himself.
 He was ultimately added as a guarantor, correct to point out; I think that he was–He may not have been a borrower, to begin with”, which confirms that the initial project of an investment loan to support Sony/ATV expansion.

 AQ was able to obtain Citigroup’s interest through a commitment letter and term sheet Citigroup’s stake.
 And among the other offers, it was the best.
 When Fortress was asked to put forth a financing proposal, most of the guidance line of terms came from Sony exec Rob Wiesenthal, who insisted on keeping the collateral assets pledged as per the Bank Of America loans (50% of Sony/ATV interest, Mijac catalog, Neverland & MJ personal guarantee).
 The value of Jackson’s collaterals was the ballpark of the total refinancing loan, and Fortress was not competent in the field.
 I ‘m going to summarize part of the testimony of Daniel Groppel, who was the managing director of Fortress at that time and supervised all the transactions.